The directed landscape is a black noise

 While we do not study more specific noise sensitivity phenomena in this paper, we do obtain a few corollaries of \cref{t:1}.
 The next result, \cref{t:2}, demonstrates the independence of the directed landscape from any white noise defined on the same probability space.
-For the purpose of this text, a Gaussian white noise on an open subset $U\subset \mathbb{R}^d$ is a family of jointly Gaussian random variables $\{\xi(f)\}_{f\in L^2(U)} $ all defined on the same probability space, satisfying $\mathbb E[\xi(f)\xi(g)] = (f,g)_{L^2(U)}.$ We often write $\xi(f):= \int_U f(x)\xi(dx)$ or similar.
+For the purpose of this text, a Gaussian white noise on an open subset $U\subset \mathbb{R}^d$ is a family of mean-zero jointly Gaussian random variables $\{\xi(f)\}_{f\in L^2(U)} $ all defined on the same probability space, satisfying $\mathbb E[\xi(f)\xi(g)] = (f,g)_{L^2(U)}.$ We often write $\xi(f):= \int_U f(x)\xi(dx)$ or similar.
 A Gaussian space-time white noise is just a special case $U=\mathbb R^2,$ where the first coordinate is interpreted as ``time" and the second as ``space."